 (2) The Court may order any person against whom an order is made under this Rule to pay any costs occasioned by his refusal or failure.

-(3) Any person wilfully disobeying any order made against him under paragraph (1) is guilty of contempt of court.
+(3) Any person wilfully disobeying any order made against him under subrule (1) is guilty of contempt of court.

+[Rule 5 amended in Gazette 28 Jun 2011 p.
+2552.]

 6. Time and place for examination

 (1) On production to him of the order for examination or a duplicate thereof, the examiner must give to the party who obtained the order a notice in writing appointing the time and place at which, subject to any application by the parties, the examination shall be taken.

-(2) In fixing the time appointed under paragraph (1) the examiner shall have regard to the reasonable convenience of the persons to be examined and all the circumstances of the case, but subject thereto such time shall be as soon as practicable after the making of the order.
+(2) In fixing the time appointed under subrule (1) the examiner shall have regard to the reasonable convenience of the persons to be examined and all the circumstances of the case, but subject thereto such time shall be as soon as practicable after the making of the order.

+[Rule 6 amended in Gazette 28 Jun 2011 p.
+2552.]

 7. Documents to be given to examiner

 The party who obtained the order for examination before an examiner must supply to the examiner copies of all such documents in the cause or matter as are necessary to inform the examiner of the questions at issue between the parties.